csswizardry/csswizardry.github.com/_posts/2026-08-20-how-to-find-an-exact-gmail-thread-with-codex-or-claude.md

     answer: "No. Message-ID identifies one particular email.
 Gmail’s own threadId identifies the conversation that Gmail has grouped around that email."
   - question: "Does knowing a Message-ID give an AI access to an email?"
     answer: "No. The agent still needs an authorised Gmail connection to an account containing the email.
 A Message-ID improves lookup; it is not a password or proof of who sent the message."
+  - question: "Do I need a Message-ID for every Gmail request?"
+    answer: "No. A natural-language request is perfectly reasonable when a likely result is good enough.
+Use a complete Message-ID when later work depends on the agent finding one specific email."
 ---

 I was organising flights and accommodation around a [speaking